-What sort of crater will a meteorite impact leave on a rocky or icy moon?
+What sort of crater will an impact leave on a rocky or icy moon?
 At the University of Kent, we simulate such impact events to improve our understanding of them and the materials of the target and projectile bodies.
-We experiment to fire the right projectiles at the right speeds (up to 8 kilometres per second) to investigate the effect of impact collisions on different materials found in the solar system.
+We have a huge experiment to fire the right projectiles at the right speeds (up to 8 kilometres per second) to investigate the effect of impact collisions on different materials found in the solar system.
 Our experiments range from looking at how impact collisions form large craters on rocky bodies to testing out suitable space craft shielding materials, which will provide the best protection for astronauts.
 The equipment used is called the Two Stage Light Gas Gun (LGG) and actually fills a whole room.
-You can see a 3D 360 VR tour explaining how the Light Gas Gun works here.
+Want to see how the Light Gas Gun works?
+Watch our exciting 3D 360 VR Tour led by Dr Kathryn Harriss below:

-- The target must be at least 10 cm x 10 cm x 10 cm but no larger than 50 cm x 50 cm x 30 cm
+- The target must be at least 10 cm x 10 cm x 10 cm but no large than 50 cm x 50 cm x 30 cm

 - Do not use flammable/explosive materials